ACMEPORTALCOMPANY/docs/001 - deployments/README.md

 ### ***FRONTEND*** (deployment)
 ```
 Go, LabStack Echo, HTMX, Tailwind CSS

+User interface for the ACME Portal Company web application.
+Uses LabStack echo as a
+web server and router.
 ```
 ### ***PANOPTICON*** (deployment)
 ```
 Java, Spring Boot

-A backend application responsible for all tasks related to user creation and
+Backend application responsible for all tasks related to user creation and
 authentication
 ```
 ### ***FOOTBALL*** (deployment)
 ```
 Java, Spring Boot

-A backend application responsible for retrieval of football data from user-created
+Backend application responsible for retrieval of football data from user-created
 queries, retrieving + persisting queries saved by the user, and generation of data
 file exports from query results
 ```